The Civic Trust Awards scheme was established in 1959 to recognise outstanding architecture, planning and design in the built environment.

 - Variety of entries inlcuding temporary buildings and structures

 Civic Trust Awards CIC is registered in England and Wales (No. 6885454)

 The 2017 Civic Trust Awards application round is NOW CLOSED - Thank you to everyone who sumitted their enties this year, you will be contacted shortly regarding first stage assessment.

 Applications are made ON LINE with first stage assessments taking place during August, September & October.
-Regional Finalists will be announced in November 2016 and the National and International Winners revealed at the 2017 Awards Ceremony on Friday 10th march at The Guildhall, Winchester.
+Regional Finalists will be announced in November 2017 and the National and International Winners revealed at the 2018 Awards Ceremony on Friday 9th March venue tbc.

 MS Word Document